 DT Maurice Hurst was drafted in the fifth round (140th overall) of the 2018 NFL Draft.
-Hurst, a four-year letterman at the University of Michigan, was a 2017 consensus All-American and the school's Bo Schembechler Award winner as Most Valuable Player.
-An immediate impact on the field at the pro level, Hurst has started in 10 of the team's 11 games this season and has been a disruptive force in the middle for the Raiders defensive line.
+Hurst, a four-year letterman at the University of Michigan, was a 2017 consensus All-American and the school's Bo Schembechler Award winner as Most Valuable Player, while also garnering Walter Camp Football Foundation Second Team and

+Football Writers Association All-Big Ten First Team honors.
+As a senior for the Wolverines, he was also a semifinalist for the Chuck Bednarik Award.
+An immediate impact on the field at the pro level, Hurst leads the team with four sacks on the year, starting in 10-of-11 games this season and has been a disruptive force in the middle for the Raiders defensive line.